boyum/jossing/docs/GAMEBOARD_IMPROVEMENT_PLAN.md

 ## 1. Visual & Layout Enhancements
 - ~~Centralize the play area: Place the trick pile and played cards in the center, with player avatars/names around it in a circle or semi-circle.~~
   - **Completed:** The play area is now centered, and player avatars/names are arranged around the trick pile in a semi-circle for a more game-like feel.
 The `PlayerAvatar` component was created for this purpose.
-- Player hand: Display the user’s cards at the bottom in a large, easy-to-tap row.
-Use card animations (slide, flip, bounce) for selection and play.
+- ~~Player hand: Display the user’s cards at the bottom in a large, easy-to-tap row.
+Use card animations (slide, flip, bounce) for selection and play.~~
+  - **Completed:** The player hand is now displayed at the bottom in a large, easy-to-tap row.
+Card components use animation classes for slide, flip, and bounce effects on selection and play.
 - Avatars: Show cartoon avatars for each player, with turn indicator (glow, bounce, or animation).
 - Scoreboard: Add a simple, always-visible scoreboard with icons and large numbers.